saisuryagadiraju/Stock-Market-Prediction-Using-LSTM-and-ARIMA-Models/README.md

 #

-#
+# ARIMA
-This README file provides an explanation of the code used to forecast stock prices for specific tickers using the ARIMA (AutoRegressive Integrated Moving Average) model.
+## This README file provides an explanation of the code used to forecast stock prices for specific tickers using the ARIMA (AutoRegressive Integrated Moving Average) model.
 The project imports historical stock price data, scales the data, fits ARIMA models to predict future prices, and saves the forecast results to a CSV file.

-# Introduction
+## Introduction
 This project aims to forecast stock prices for specific companies over a given period using the ARIMA model.
 The predictions are made for a week ahead, based on existing stock price data.

-# Dependencies
+## Dependencies
 The following Python libraries are used in this project:

 #
 ```
 import pandas as pd

 import numpy as np

 from sklearn.preprocessing import MinMaxScaler

 from statsmodels.tsa.arima.model import ARIMA

 from datetime import datetime, timedelta

 import matplotlib.pyplot as plt
 ```
 #